-Joelle Hodge holds a BA in history/political science from Messiah College in Grantham, Pennsylvania, and is currently enrolled in the Master of Arts in Teaching program at Eastern University’s Templeton Honors College.
+Joelle Hodge holds a BA in history/political science from Messiah University in Grantham, Pennsylvania, and is currently enrolled in the Master of Arts in Teaching program at Eastern University’s Templeton Honors College.
 She began her career as a staffer to United States Senator Arlen Specter (R-Pa) before finding her professional home in the world of classical education in 1999.
-She has twenty years of teaching experience—several of which were spent at a classical school in Harrisburg, Pennsylvania.
+She has twenty years of teaching experience—several of which were spent at a classical school.
 There she also developed much of their logic and rhetoric curricula.
-She has coauthored two logic books, The Art of Argument: An Introduction to the Informal Fallacies and The Discovery of Deduction: An Introduction to Formal Logic, both published by Classical Academic Press (CAP), and continues to support various editorial projects at CAP, but her primary focus is on the growth and development of Scholé Academy, where she serves as the principal.
-Since the inception of Scholé Academy in 2014, Joelle has taught courses across a variety of disciplines, including math, logic, and rhetoric, as well as a course in student-skills development (How to Be a Student).
-She served as senior teacher for Scholé Academy before stepping into the role of academy principal in 2018.
+She has coauthored two logic books, The Art of Argument: An Introduction to the Informal Fallacies and The Discovery of Deduction: An Introduction to Formal Logic, both published by Classical Academic Press (CAP), and continues to support various editorial projects at CAP, but her primary focus is on supporting the growth and development of Classical Academic Press and Scholé Academy, where she serves as the Vice President of Operations, Sales and Marketing, and which also includes her work as Scholé Academy’s director.

 Consulting and Speaking Topics

 For Logic and Rhetoric Teachers: How to Teach These Core Disciplines

 - How to Teach The Art of Argument: Pulling the informal fallacies off the page and into daily life

 - How to Teach The Discovery of Deduction: Giving logic teachers the tools to help students apply formal logic to their other courses